AiBrow

 AiBrow on WebGPU

 WebGPU provides a good middle-ground for performance and feature set, but it comes with some memory usage restrictions and performance overheads.
 If you only need to use small models or want to provide a fallback for when the extension isn't installed this can provide a great solution.
-Under the hood it uses transformers.js from HuggingFace.
+Under the hood it uses from HuggingFace.
 Models are downloaded through an AiBrow frame which means models only need to be downloaded once.
-You can use models provided by AiBrow, or any ONNX model hosted on HuggingFace.
+You can use models provided by AiBrow, or any ONNX model hosted on .

 import AI from '@aibrow/web'